 Whereas older generations were apprehensive about the challenges this digital-savvy and independent cohort brings to work, 2020 will see companies embrace the opportunities Millennials and Gen Z will bring to modernize their workforces.
 With their ideals of diversity, equality, innovation, and care, these new generations will shape how organizations will function and strategize for decades to come as leaders, managers, and team members.

 Social responsibility will be on the corporate agenda in the new decade.
 Socially conscious employees will expect and demand their companies to take a stand on issues of importance, from gender and racial equality, to mental health and the environment.

 For example, with the climate strikes as a hot topic in 2019, there is a growing interest in topics related to environmental change and sustainability.
 In the workplace, employees are increasingly expecting their employers to implement eco-friendly practices into their company culture, or to at least support their values.
-Organizations that value purpose and demonstrate their commitment by using their voice and taking a stand with their people, will find success in 2020 and beyond.
+HR trends will see organizations that value purpose and demonstrate their commitment by using their voice and taking a stand with their people find success in 2020 and beyond.